Now Accepting Applications for Autumn 2021 and Spring 2022 Apprentices!

 We frequently go on group educational trips.
 These might include: local foraging, visiting a local distillery or winery, seeing our coffee roaster, oyster farm and tasting, day sailing and fishing, team events and dinners at places like the Donohue House or North Beach.

 One of the biggest obstacles for people who want to work on the island is housing.
 Just as with vacation destinations around the world, many of the rentals on the island have been converted to vacation rentals, making it almost impossible for hospitality staff to find reasonably priced housing.
-We understand that our team is the heart and soul of our operation and that's why we recently purchased The Donohue Home, a National Historic Landmark that recently operated as The Golden Tree Hostel.
-This beautiful compound has a historic barn and farmhouse along with a tiny home made of cedar, a geodesic dome tent and traditional teepee.
+We understand that our team is the heart and soul of our operation, that's why we have created a living space that helps keep our team inspired.
+The property is a National Historic Landmark with barn and farmhouse along with a couple of tiny homes and geodesic dome tent.
 The farmstead was once the center of an 180-acre apple orchard and a dozen heirloom apple trees—which represent one of each of the island's original varietals—still produce fruit we use in our kitchens.

 Today the farmstead is our own home as well as a primary home for our team.
 We have five individual units that share a common bathhouse, a hot tub, sauna, outdoor kitchen, firepit, lawns and a recreation room appointed with a billiards table, musical instruments and (almost always) great late night junk food.
 It's a creative space for our team to relax and be inspired.
 The property is conveniently located just a few minutes walk from North Beach and the town of Eastsound, and is a short 15-minute drive to the hotel.
 Each member of the community pays a well-below-market rent and contributes to the upkeep of the grounds and facilities.